Q: What are the requirements for this MA program?

 Q: What are the topics covered in class?

-A: Since this is a small and research-oriented program, we can accommodate our students’ interests when deciding on classes and concrete topics.
-We want to enable you to write your MA thesis on a topic of your own choosing.
+A: Since this is a small and research-oriented program, we can accommodate our students’ interests when deciding on classes and specific topics.
+We want to enable you to write your MA thesis on a topic of your own choice.
 So, ideally, classes in the first two terms will guide you towards the field that you are interested in.
+Therefore, we discuss the choice of classes with the incoming students before the first term starts and let them pick from a range of topics on offer.

 Q: How does the semester at Peking University work?

-A: This term in Beijing is fully integrated into our program.
+A: The term in Beijing is fully integrated into our program.
 That means it is compulsory.
-But it also means that you will have a chance to study at one of the most prestigious universities in Asia with minimum hassle.
+But it also means that you will have a chance to study at one of the most prestigious universities in Asia.
 We run our own program office at Peking University, so your stay will be well organized.
 For instance, we have a number of apartments around campus that our students will share while studying in Beijing.

 Q: What classes do I have to take at Peking University?

 A: There are intensive language classes specifically for our small group of MA students.
-But you will also have to take two regular classes, one on contemporary politics, the other on Chinese history, along with all the other Chinese students.
+But you will also have to take two regular classes, one on contemporary politics, the other on Chinese history or pre-modern literature, along with Chinese students.
 That may sound a bit difficult, but don’t worry: there will be a tutor for each class to help you prepare and recapitulate the topics covered in these classes.
+Thus, you gain a unique study experience.

 Q: What if I still have questions?